 Yes.
 Brava can meet all your color needs.
 We can match virtually any solid color or utilize our revolutionary multi-coloring process to blend Spanish tile, slate or shake colors together which produces variation throughout the entire tile, not only on the surface.
 This allows the appearance of the product to have authentic color variation and flow.6.
 How does Brava Shake compare to cedar shake roofing?

 Brava composite cedar shake shingles come in three different widths and varies in thickness from 5/8” to 7/8”, the thickest on the market, making it indistinguishable from hand split cedar shake.
 It is available in solid colors or multi-color blends, and since there is no breakage, it is more economical to install.
 The Class A fire rating allows for it to be installed in all applications.7.
-Do Brava’s Slate Roofing profiles look like natural slate?
+Does Brava’s Old World Slate Roofing look like natural slate?

 Our composite slate images are taken off of real slate.
-Brava Roof Tile offers two distinct slate roofing profiles.
 Brava Old World Slate is 1” thick, making it the thickest composite slate product on the market, offering the aesthetics of expensive quarried slate.
 Brava Old World Slate is twice the thickness of competing products.
-Brava Slate is a thinner product for those consumers looking for a softer less defined appearance.
-Both products are available in multi-colored or solid.8.
+Brava Old World Slate is available in multi-colored variegation or solid colors.8.
 Are Brava’s Spanish Tile, Slate or Cedar Shake heavy?

 No. Brava’s Spanish Class A tile is one of the lightest composite tile available and is actually lighter than many asphalt roofs.
 Brava Old World Slate, Brava Slate and Brava Shake minimize weight but do not compromise stability.
 All of Brava’s products can be installed over standard trusses.9.
 Is there a possibility that the cavity back will show when the roof is installed?